jinzhao-sun/jinzhao-sun.github.io/_pages/about.md

 Find some interesting research topics and descriptions of my selected research works under **[Research](research.md)**.

-**Openings** Feel free to reach out to me if you are interested in joining or visiting the group, see **[Openings](openings.md)**.
+**Openings**: Feel free to reach out to me if you are interested in joining or visiting the group, see **[Openings](openings.md)**.

-**Tutorials** A beginner's guide to quantum computing could be found in my thesis below.
-Some philosophical discussions on the notion of quantum machines, quantum simulation and spectroscopy can also be found there.

 **Thesis**:
 Exploring quantum many-body systems from the viewpoints of quantum computing and spectroscopy ([link](https://ora.ox.ac.uk/objects/uuid:de5499cb-9c49-4be3-acc1-5be4cb81099d))

 PhD thesis, University of Oxford

+A beginner's guide to quantum computing could be found in my thesis above.
+Some philosophical discussions on the notion of quantum machines, quantum simulation and spectroscopy can also be found there.